agda/agda-stdlib/notes/style-guide.md

 * If they don't fit on a single line, then they should be spread out over multiple lines, each indented by two spaces.
-If they can be grouped logically by line then it is fine to do so, otherwise a line each is probably clearest.
+If they can be grouped logically by line then it is fine to do so, otherwise, a line each is probably clearest.

-* The `where` should go on it's own line at the end.
+* The `where` keyword should be placed on an additional line of code at the end.

 * For example:
   ```agda